philpagel/PCE174-communication/README.md

 ## Compatibility

+This program has been successfully tested with both a PCE-174 and Extech HD450 light meter unter Linux.

 The program was developed under Linux but it *should* work under Windows and MacOS as well.
 However this is untested.
 Please let me know if you have tried this and I'll at least update this statement.

 ## Connecting to a computer